-The Board of Directors and the Compensation Committee value the input of our shareholders regarding the Company's governance practices and the design and effectiveness of our executive compensation program.
-In a typical year, the Company's Chairman of the Board and Chairperson of the Compensation Committee engages directly in dialogue with key shareholders.
-During fiscal 2023, he spoke directly with a large number of investors representing a significant portion of the issued and outstanding shares of our Common Stock held by persons other than insiders.
-We intend to continue these outreach efforts in future years.
+The Board and the Compensation Committee value the input of our shareholders regarding the Company's governance practices and the design and effectiveness of our executive compensation program.
+In a typical year, the Company's Chairman of the Board and Chairperson of the Compensation Committee, Mr. Yemenidjian, engages directly in dialogue with key shareholders.
+During fiscal 2025, he and other representatives from the Company spoke directly with select investors who expressed an interest in engaging with the Company regarding executive compensation and corporate governance topics.
+We intend to continue these outreach efforts in fiscal 2026.